Bangladesh working to enable its people to watch more Indian films in theatres: Minister | Entertainment

 Bangladesh working to enable its people to watch more Indian films in theatres: Minister

-Bangladesh is working to enable its people to watch more Indian films in theatres, the countrys Information and Broadcasting Minister Muhammad Hasan Mahmud said on Thursday.Inaugurating the 5th Bangladesh Film Festival at Nandan in Kolkata, he called for enhanced cultural exchanges between the two nations.I was overwhelmed to learn about the 800-metre-long queue outside Nandan to see Haowa.
+Bangladesh is working to enable its people to watch more Indian films in theatres, the countrys Information and Broadcasting Minister Muhammad Hasan Mahmud has said.Inaugurating the 5th Bangladesh Film Festival at Nandan in Kolkata on Thursday, he called for enhanced cultural exchanges between the two nations.I was overwhelmed to learn about the 800-metre-long queue outside Nandan to see Haowa.

 - Country: